 Swimming in a sea of headbands for your little girl and not sure how to store and organize them?
-This DIY headband holder is a perfect (and easy!) solution.
-You can even customize this headband organizer to match the decor in your child’s bedroom.
+Then, learn how to make a headband holder below!
+This DIY headband holder is a perfect (and easy!) solution for headband storage.

 Remember our Aunt Rochelle?

 The aunt that you wanted for yourself?

 The one who sends the circus ensembles complete with matching shirts, pants, dresses, cardigans and even sunglasses.

 Well, that amazing Aunt Rochelle, she also sends hair accessories to match every single outfit she’s ever bought for the circus – mostly of the headband variety.

 She’s pretty much any little fashionista’s dream.